Carbodiimide: Structure and bonding

 The N=C=N core is relatively linear and the C-N=C angles approach 120°.
 In the case of C(NCHPh_{2})_{2}, the central N=C=N angle is 170° and the C-N=C angles are within 1° of 126°.
 The C=N distances are short, nearly 120 pm, as is characteristic of double bonds.
 Carbodiimides are chiral, possessing C_{2}-symmetry and therefore axial chirality.
 However, due to the low energy barrier to the molecule rotating and thereby converting quickly between its isomers, the actual isolation of one optical isomer of a carbodiimide is extremely difficult.
 It has been demonstrated at least once, in the case of conformationally restricted cyclic carbodiimides; though there are other reports of one-handed axially chiral carbodiimides, their validity has since been called into question on experimental and computational grounds.

 The parent compound, methanediimine, (HN=C=NH), is a tautomer of cyanamide.

 Synthesis

 From thioureas and ureas

 A classic route to carbodiimides involves dehydrosulfurization of thioureas.
-A typical reagent for this process is mercuric oxide:
+A typical reagent for this process is phosgene or mercuric oxide: